 More experienced users may want to use simulation capabilities included in the CASA data reduction package, which have more flexibility.
-For more details see (http://casaguides.nrao.edu).
+For more details see http://casaguides.nrao.edu.

 Staff at the European ARC network assist users with the preparation of their Phase 1 material.
-This assistance includes for instance explanations on new observing modes, consultation regarding observing, help with the OT, the ALMA exposure time calculator and the simulator, formulating the technical justification, archival queries in support of requested observations and more.
-Staff are also available for consultation regarding the dual anonymous and distributed peer review procedure.
+This assistance covers help with the OT, the ALMA exposure time calculator and the simulator.
+Staff are also available for consultation regarding observing strategies and the dual anonymous and distributed peer review procedure.